tapyu/tapyu/README.md

 </p>

 ## Bio
 Hi there!
 I'm Rubem!
 I'm an Electronic Engineer.
 Currently, I working in my master degree at the [Federal University of Ceará][UFCwebsite] (UFC).
 I hope collaborate in GitHub in my expertise area.
-Follow me and let's work together! 😄 [Testing](website)
+Follow me and let's work together! 😄
-[test][website]

 ## Interest 🧠
 1. Modulation theory, symbol detection and synchronization techniques.